"Captain

 this album>>>>>>>>>>>

-Electronic Erotica with guest appearances from Brian Molko,
+Electronic Erotica with guest appearances from

 John Cale, Jean-Louis Murat, Cozette, Alison Shaw and Lian.